semaralawa/RATNA02-server-JS/README.md

-# simple-webtrc
+# RATNA02-server-JS
-Make a simple web video call with webRTC
+controlling RATNA robot from a server using Node JS and Vite